 You also can broaden your critical perspectives through interdisciplinary seminars.
 Examples of such courses have included Science Fiction and the Mind of the Other (English and philosophy), In Sickness and In Health: Narrative and the Art of Healing (English and psychology), and Freedom Dreams: Global Freedom Struggles from Decolonization to the Present (English and history).
 You can also apply to join, for credit, an American Studies Seminar offered by Worcester’s prestigious American Antiquarian Society, a national research library of American history.

 In the fall of your senior year, you’ll take part in the distinctive English capstone experience.
 During this semester-long, workshop-style class, you’ll develop an independent research project of your own design that will serve as a culmination of your individualized program of study.
 That program might take the form of a specialization within the major, or a combination of the English major with a minor, concentration, or second major.
 The capstone is not only an opportunity for you to demonstrate skills emphasized in the English major, but to articulate your own academic career and to look forward to your vocation after graduation.

-For the most up-to-date requirements for the major, please consult the 2018-19 English Department Handbook.
+For the most up-to-date requirements for the major, please consult the University’s current Academic Catalog.

 In an effort to enhance students’ opportunities for entrance into the health professions, the Pre-health Advising Program has a special arrangement with the English Department that allows students to major in English while meeting the specific requirements of medical schools.